-Typically, when starting a design from scratch using this system, the designer starts with an initial model defined by a contour line, a deck line and a mid-ship ordinate.
-These curves are computer-generated, based on user-defined main dimensions.
-The shape of the surface patches is completely derived from the shape of the curves, so the only means to control the shape of the model is through manipulation of curves.
+In Koelman's implementation (see also [Koelman et al 2001] and [Koelman 2003]) the designer starts with an initial model, defined by a minimal set of curves.
+The shape of the surface patches is completely derived from the shape of the curves.
+In other words, the only means to control the shape of the model is through manipulation of curves.
 Thus, the first step in the design process is to modify the existing curves to their correct shape, by traditional control point manipulation.
-When the surface is visualised at this stage, the designer will likely not be satisfied with the composite shape of surface patches.
-The patches are still large and the defining curves are too far apart to describe every detail that is envisioned for the design.
+When the surface is visualised at this stage, the designer will likely not be satisfied with the shape of the surface patches.
+They are still large and the defining curves are too far apart to describe every detail that is envisioned for the design.
 The solution is to add more curves to the network, effectively splitting up patches into smaller ones.
 New curves can be generated automatically by intersecting the model with a user-defined plane, or by projecting a separate curve onto the surface.
-After addit ion of a new curve, the shape of newly split patches can be modified by manipulating the curve.
-With this process, the shape of a sculpted model evolves from a course definition to a detailed definition, until the designer is satisfied with the result.
+After addition of a new curve, the shape of newly split patches can be modified by manipulating the curve.
+By this process, the shape of a sculpted model evolves from a course definition to a detailed definition, until the designer is satisfied with the result.

 There is a downside to this modelling methodology.
 As the design progresses and more curves are added to the model, more of its shape is rigidly defined.
 The more curves present, the smaller the surface patches, and the more local shape manipulations become.
 The presence of more curves also means that the number of intersections that a curve has with other curves, increases.
 As a result, during curve manipulation, there is a higher risk that the curve is pulled away from these intersections, causing serious defects in the surface.
 Currently, no mechanism is implemented that prevents this, or that resolves the incompatibilities.
-Although it is possible to restore the intersections manually, by adjusting all affected curves to the changes, this is a lengthy, ite rative task.
+Although it is possible to restore the intersections manually, by adjusting all affected curves to the changes, this is a lengthy, iterative task.